Gwydir Castle: Gardens

-The castle is set within a Grade 1 listed, 10 acre garden, which contains some ancient cedars — one of which was planted in 1625 to commemorate the wedding of King Charles I to Queen Henrietta Maria.
+The castle is set within a Grade I listed, 10 acre garden, which contains some ancient cedars — one of which was planted in 1625 to commemorate the wedding of King Charles I to Queen Henrietta Maria.
 One yew tree, known as the "Lovers Tree" or "Giant Yew", is estimated to be between 600 and 1,000 years old, and therefore pre-dates the castle itself.

 The raised terrace contains an imposing Renaissance arch, probably dating from the 1590s.
 The Old Dutch garden contains ancient yew topiary and an octagonal fountain.
 The Royal and Statesman's gardens contain Welsh Oaks planted during the royal visit of 1899, and in 1911.
 An Elizabethan causeway called the Chinese Walk runs across the fields to the River Conwy, where the remains of the Gwydir Quay can be seen.
 The River Conwy was tidal up to this point, but silting has limited most tides to below Gowers Bridge.

 Gwydir Uchaf Chapel

 Gwydir Uchaf Chapel, in the woods above Gwydir Castle, was built in 1673 by Sir Richard Wynn as a family memorial chapel for the Wynns of Gwydir.
 The simple exterior provides a direct contrast with its beautifully painted ceiling, depicting the Creation, the Trinity and the Last Judgement.

 This chapel should not be confused with the one adjoining Llanrwst Church, called Gwydir Chapel.
 (This was built in 1633 by an earlier Sir Richard Wynn, and is said to have been designed by Inigo Jones.
 It has elaborate wood panelling, several family tombs and a stone coffin said to be that of Llywelyn ab Iorwerth, moved from Maenan Abbey at the Dissolution.)
 The chapel is still owned by the Willoughby family who were the hereditary owners of Gwydir Castle.
 It is now managed by Cadw.
+In 2024, it was announced that Cadw would rename the chapel to use the Welsh name Capel Gwydir Uchaf in English, as part of an effort to standardise the names in both languages.